sparkflows/sparkflows-docs/docs/gcp/admin-guide/admin_configuration.rst

 GCP Configuration
 =====

-Fire Insights is seamlessly integrated with Google cloud platform.
-With Fire Insights you can perform self-serve data processing, analytics and machine learning on Google Cloud.
+Sparkflows is seamlessly integrated with Google cloud platform.
+With Sparkflows you can perform self-serve data processing, analytics and machine learning on Google Cloud.

 Below are the steps: